All slider controls are vector font and they are awesome on hi-res displays

 Develop your slider in a few clicks with the visual generator

-Run css Slider producer in two different settings modes: Basic and Advanced.
+Run css Slider web builder in two different settings modes: Basic and Advanced.
 Pick from several builtin layout looks to keep things real simple, or dive into edit the settings in whatever way you had like for full control.

 The bullets, play/pause, prev/next and other controls are icon font, making them monitor size independent and perfect for retina high resolution screens.